colmoneill/drafts/PZIyear2/re-search-able_notes/2017_01_16-text-change-diff.md

 ---

-To help personalize content, tailor and measure ads, and provide a safer experience,we use cookies.
-By clicking or navigating the site, you agree to allow our collection of information on and off Facebook through cookies.
+To help personalize content, tailor and measure ads, and provide a safer experience, — facebook use cookies.
+By clicking or navigating the site,
+— I agree to allow our collection of information on and off Facebook through cookies.
 Learn more, including about available controls: Cookies Policy.
 Cookies are small pieces of text used to store information on web browsers.
 Cookies are used to store and receive identifiers and other information on computers, phones, and other devices.
 Other technologies, including data we store on your web browser or device, identifiers associated with your device, and other software, are used for similar purposes.
 In this policy, we refer to all of these technologies as “cookies.”
-We use cookies if you have a Facebook account, use the Facebook Services, including our website and apps (whether or not you are registered or logged in), or visit other websites and apps that use the Facebook Services (including the Like button or our advertising tools).
-This policy explains how we use cookies and the choices you have.
+— Facebook use cookies if
+— I have a Facebook account,
+— use the Facebook Services, including their website and apps (whether or not I am registered or logged in), — or visit other websites and apps that use the Facebook Services (including the Like button or their advertising tools).
+This policy explains how
+— Facebook use cookies and
+— the choices I have